SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 **Add an additional result column**

 When adding an additional result column, a dialog box for defining the column opens.
-You must define a unique column name.
-Then the source definition needs to be specified.
+You need to define a unique column name as well as a source definition.
 You can validate the source definition and preview its results by clicking **Validate and preview**.

-First step is to define a field from the base collection in the source definition.
+Regarding the source definition, the first step is to specify a field from the base collection in the source definition editor.
 Then you can optionally apply SQL functions to adapt the data of this field to your needs, for example, by trimming whitespace or rounding decimal values.
 The source definition editor supports you in this process with content completion and syntax highlighting.
 The **Change data type** controls helps you to define a function which changes the data type of the source definition.
 For example, the source definition is of type VARCHAR and corresponding values are always either true or false.
 Then you can select Boolean in the **Change data type** dropdown box to define a function which casts the VARCHAR values to BOOLEAN.
 Different target data types are available in the control, with some of them having options for dealing with non-matching values.
 For example, if you want to cast all values to type INTEGER and the non-matching literal N/A is processed, you can configure the casting function to use value 0 instead.
-If you have selected a data type, click **Apply** to apply or **Cancel** to revert that type change.
+If you have selected a data type you want to change to, click **Apply** to apply or **Cancel** to revert that type change.
 Note that functions you can apply to the source definition are not limited to the data type change functions provided under **Change data type**.
 In the source definition editor you can apply all SQL functions supported by Dremio, as listed under [SQL Function categories](https://docs.dremio.com/software/sql-reference/sql-functions/).

 If you want to derive additional result columns from nested content, you can specify the nested fields using the prefix "src." and the path to the nested field.
 For example, if you have a top-level field "someField" with a nested field "someSubField", add "src.someField.someSubField" as additional result column.
 In the same way you can access nested arrays.
 If you have a top-level field "someField" with a nested array field "someArraySubField", add "src.someField.someArraySubField[0]" as additional result column to access the first array entry.

 <img src="/images/datahub-guide/datahub-add-addtl-col.png" alt="Add additional result column" style="max-width: 100%">

-Click **Apply** to add the column, which will be selected for offloading by default.
+Click **Save** to add the column, which will be selected for offloading by default.
 If the source definition is invalid, for example when accessing an unknown column, you get an error message like *Column "UnknownColumn" not found in any table*.
 You must fix the source definition before you can proceed.
 Click **Cancel** to cancel the configuration of the additional result column.

 **Edit an additional result column**

 In the context menu of an additional result column, select **Edit** to open the dialog for editing the column name and the source definition.
-Click **Apply** to update the column with the new settings.
-The new column name must be unique and the source definition must be valid in order to proceed.
+Click **Save** to update the column with the new settings.
+The column name must be unique and the source definition must be valid in order to proceed.
 Click **Cancel** to quit editing the column.

 For auto-detected columns the source definition cannot be modified.
 If you want to modify the source definition, you must duplicate the auto-detected column and modify the source definition as required.